 CONTESA's name originates from CONnie Tatum and ESnat Avon.
 Connie was a missionary in Angola in the early 1950’s and also spent time in Zambia working as a secretary to earn some money for her fare back to England.
 Despite having to return to the United Kingdom due to ill health she always maintained her love of Africa and hope for its people.
 Esnat Avon (nee Phiri) was born and raised in Zambia.
 She now lives in Dorset in the UK with her husband and close to her five children.

 Sadly Connie died on 2nd May 2004, and she left part of her estate to her friend Esnat.
 Esnat then decided to inject some of these funds together with her own into a new charity CONTESA, devoted to an emotional issue very close to her heart, orphans and disadvantaged children in Zambia.

-To help alleviate the suffering of (aids) orphans and disadvantaged children in Zambia through the provision of basic shelter, food and primary education and training, regardless of their background, religion or race.
+To help alleviate the suffering of orphans and disadvantaged children in Zambia through the provision of small grants for food, education, health, welfare, uniforms, shoes or general well being.

 To protect children’s rights and to alleviate social injustice and achieve sustainable outcomes.